Shawnee Mission East Area

 Patrons must submit a request to make public comment no later than noon (12:00 p.m.) on the day of a regularly scheduled Board Meeting.

 If you would like to address the board during Public Comment, the clerk of the board, Shelly Trenholm, will guide you through this process.
 She may be contacted at 913-993-6401 or at shellytrenholm@smsd.org.
 While comments must be received no later than noon on the Monday of the meeting, patrons are encouraged to electronically submit their requests to speak at Public Comment by 3:30 p.m. the Friday before a regularly scheduled Board Meeting.
-You may make your electronic submission using this form.
-This early submission may allow the district to research and/or address patron concerns before the meeting.
-The president may impose a time limit of 3 minutes or less for each speaker, in order to provide as many patrons as possible the opportunity to speak.

 Requests for auxiliary aids or services for persons needing assistance to address the board should be made with appropriate advance notice.